Arizona Art Therapy in the Treatment for Substance Abuse

 Recovery In Motion Art Therapy Programs

-Recovery In Motion is a residential addiction treatment program utilizing the 12-step program, dual diagnosis and a wide array of evidence-based treatment modalities to help the ‘whole being’ of a patient recover from substance abuse.
+Recovery In Motion is an addiction treatment program utilizing the 12-step program, dual diagnosis and a wide array of evidence-based treatment modalities to help the ‘whole being’ of a patient recover from substance abuse.
 Creative and self-expressive therapies are magnificent tools for regaining strength, stability, relaxation and self-confidence.
 As part of a complete treatment plan, this type of therapy provides a well-rounded approach to overcoming addiction to drugs and alcohol.